What other elements might go in my website?

 Will I get email with the website?

 Probably.
-Email must be host-compatible, it usually is.
+Email must be host-compatible, it usually is included.
 If so, I will create as many as they include in your plan that you need.
 However I do not do the setup of the email on your computer or phone.
 I will supply a link from the host with instructions.
 I highly recommend using an email that includes your domain, rather than gmail, yahoo, etc. SO much more professional; you can always forward it to an email of your choice.

 Do I need a logo?